 HOA communication tools are vital to staying connected with the community, but are you taking the right approach with yours?
 Openness, transparency, and relevance should be crucial elements of the HOA communication policy you use to stay in touch with your HOA community members.

-Why Proper HOA Communication Tools Are Vital For Board and Homeowners
+Why Proper HOA Communication Tools Are Vital for Board and Homeowners

-So not only is your HOA communications policy promoting openness in the community, you’re also seeing to your legal obligations as well.
+So not only is your HOA communications policy promoting openness in the community, but you’re also seeing to your legal obligations as well.

 Your board spends a lot of time and effort in carefully considering every step taken by the HOA, but if homeowners aren’t aware of the reasoning and the planning process behind them, you might meet with some resistance.
 When you implement projects without letting community members know why you are spending money on them, there’s a disconnect that can lead to issues later.

 Lack of communication with the community is probably the number one reason that your HOA board gets most of its complaints.
 Without a solid HOA communications policy in place, your homeowners might feel that the board is not tuned into the concerns of the residents.